BMW 1-Series review

 Overview

 If a sporty driving experience is at the top of your priority list, the best choice of those three has always been the BMW 1 Series, which is now returning for a fourth generation.
-Though it’s really more of a heavy refresh of the previous model.
-And given the 1 Series is by far BMW’s most popular car in the UK, we can’t blame it for not wanting to make too many changes.
+Though it’s really more of a heavy facelift of the previous model, the styling changes and interior refresh give it a new-car feel.
+And considering this model range is by far BMW’s most popular car in the UK, we can’t blame it for not wanting to make too many changes.

 The overall shape of the new 1 Series is similar to the old car but with significant alterations to the front and rear, with a lower and wider grille.
 There are new lights too, and it’s slightly bigger than before owing to its new bumpers.